fenner/pupu/dhcpd-snmp/README.md

             pool:10,"Wireless-IETF: 31.133.176.50-31.133.179.250",31.133.176.50-31.133.179.250,31.133.180.1-31.133.180.250

+In case it does not work (can't walk it; or the dhcpd-snmp is never spwaned), run it locally as ./dhscpd-snmp and it will tell you warnings and errors.
+You can then also use PING\n or getnext\n\n, or even get\nOID\n to test it.

 ## The MIB

+The "MIB" came from the first original copy wej apparently still had in his home directory from the nettrack website which no longer exists (we assume; wej?).

 Sadly, [the MIB](nettrack-dhcpd-snmp.mib) is not structured per SMIv2.
 The table has no Entry underneath it, so tools like "snmptable" do not